50 Knows Football

 Hollywood's much-hyped, much-marketed latest edition of the Superman franchise hit movie theaters this weekend.

-The film features an otherwise ordinary man who transforms into a superhero when the world desperately needs him, as he showcases his stunts while wearing a costume with a big 'S' blazing on his chest.
+The film features an otherwise ordinary man who transforms into a superhero when the world desperately needs him, showcasing death-defying stunts while wearing an outfit with a big 'S' for Superman blazing on his chest.

-Hitting the pitch in Frankfort on Saturday was a man named Mr. Ronaldo de Asis Moreira - a potential superstar who the world's game occasionally needs to rescue it from the dour Joga Feo tactics of some of its European sides. (sans Zizou, of course...but that's just the North African A-rab in him)
+Hitting the pitch in Frankfort on Saturday was a man named Mr. Ronaldo de Asis Moreira, a superstar who the world occasionally needs to rescue it from the dour Joga Feo tactics of European sides. (sans Zizou, of course...but that's just the North African A-rab in him)

 Chinese Guys Gone Wild